deemount/gobpmn/README.md

 ## Participate

 You are very welcome to contribute to this project if you feel called to do so.
-Of course, I would also be happy if you let me know if you want to take a line or two from gobpmn for your own project, workflow engine or library.
+Of course, I would also be happy if you let me know if you want to take a line code or two from gobpmn for your own project, workflow engine or library.
+Feel free to take what you need.

-## Further Links
+## Repositories

 + [gobpmnTypes](https://github.com/deemount/gobpmnTypes)
 + [gobpmnModels](https://github.com/deemount/gobpmnModels)